WNJXYK/WNJXYK.github.io/_pages/about.md

 </table>

 # 🎉 Recent News
+- 2025.11: One paper is accepted by AAAI 2026 about LLM reasoning paradigm!
 - 2025.09: One paper is accepted by NeurIPS 2025 about theoretical analysis of LLM reasoning!
 - 2025.08: One paper is accepted by EMNLP 2025 for oral presentation about test-time scaling of LLM reasoning!
 - 2025.01: I got my first funding: National Science Foundation for PhD Students.